 Replace fan with new lighting fixture

-Strip and polyurethane 3 doors (Thanks to Mr. DD) Paint dresser, armoire and nightstand (Hallelujah, its done) Repaint headboard (long story, and I an sticking to it!)
+Strip and polyurethane 3 doors (Thanks to Mr. DD) Paint dresser, armoire, and nightstand (Hallelujah, it’s done) Repaint headboard (long story and I sticking to it!)

 Purchase new mattress